Pipluppp/ebike-ncr/README.md

 ## Interactive map and drawing shortest paths

 An interactive map of the Metro Manila region is served using [LeafletJS](https://leafletjs.com/), and from user destination inputs the shortest path is calculated and drawn dynamically on the map.

+## Dijkstra algorithm

+The e-bike routing is a single-source single-target shortest path problem.
+The specific implementation is a Dijkstra without Decrease-Key operation using binary heaps from the python library `heapq`.
+See [Lewis (2023)](https://arxiv.org/abs/2303.10034) for runtime comparisons with other implementations.